adxsoft/MapInsight/README.md

 Hopefully this script will run unchanged on newer versions of Freeplane.

-# 1. WALKING AROUND NODES
+## 1. WALKING AROUND NODES
-This script creates a free standing resizable window that allows you to 'walk' around the nodes in a map and create/remove and label connections.
+This script creates a free standing resizable window that allows you to 'walk' around the nodes in a map.

 When the script is run the currently selected node in the map is displayed along with its related nodes ie. parent, children, connections in and out.